anaschwendler/GTH-Barcelona-AskLiv/README.md

 Write a short description how can other people run your project.

-## :bulb: Devstack[TBF]
+## :bulb: Devstack

-For UX/UI we decided to use the Kiwi UI definitions.
+* For UX/UI we decided to use the Kiwi UI definitions.

-For the app we used React.
+* For the app we used React.

-For the database we used Firebase.
+* For the database we used Firebase.

 ## :warning: Licence